ArctosDB/documentation-wiki/_how_to/How-To-Catalog-Fossil-Material.markdown

 # How To Catalog Fossil Material

+Paleonotological data can be challenging, but it can also be very rewarding to work with in Arctos.
+This How-To documents some of the common issues confronted when entering paleontology data in Arctos and offers solutions developed by the collections who have already addressed them.
+As always, if a solution appears less-than-optimal, [file an issue](https://github.com/ArctosDB/arctos/issues/new/choose) and help make Arctos better for everyone!

-This guide provides advice for cataloging fossil material in Arctos.
-A fossil is any preserved remains, impression, or trace of any once-living thing from a past geological age.
+For the purposes of this guide, a fossil is any preserved remains, impression, or trace of any once-living thing from a past geological age.
 Examples include bones, shells, exoskeletons, stone imprints of animals or microbes, objects preserved in amber, hair, petrified wood, oil, coal, and DNA remnants.

+## Parts

 ### Body Fossils